 A native Oklahoman, Penny Askew began her serious ballet training with Candace Jones Smalley in Clinton.
 She also studied at the Oklahoma Summer Arts Institute, Ballet West, National Academy of Arts, and The School of Pennsylvania Ballet, and was influenced by many notable teachers during her formative years, including Robert Joffrey, Richard Englund, Lupe Serrano, David Howard, Bruce Marks, and Toni Lander.

 For over 25 years, Penny was the Owner/Director of Western Oklahoma Ballet Academy and Artistic Director of Western Oklahoma Ballet Theatre, serving as the primary artistic, administrative, and marketing force behind the organizations.
 She was awarded a Governor’s Arts Award in 2008 for her work in building a high-quality ballet program in rural Oklahoma, and was twice awarded the Regional Dance America/Southwest Stream Award for artistic excellence and service to RDA/SW.
 From 2015-2020, Penny was the School Director of the Oklahoma City Ballet Yvonne Chouteau School, where she led the school faculty, taught multiple levels, and oversaw the professional training programs.
 She also directed the Oklahoma City Ballet Summer Intensive and the Oklahoma City Youth Ballet, in addition to serving as a Ballet Master for the professional company.
-She most recently has worked with Central Oklahoma Dance Company as a consultant and project manager, in addition to serving as ballet master and choreographer for CODC's professional company productions through the 2020-2021 season, including their summer 2021 presentation, MMXX.
+She most recently has been working with Central Oklahoma Dance Company as a consultant and project manager, in addition to serving as ballet master and choreographer for CODC's professional company productions through the 2020-2021 season, including their summer 2021 presentation, MMXX.